|

 This is my personal genealogy hobby site.
 The data contained

 here has been gathered through 20 years of genealogy.
-Although some of
+Some of

-it is my research, most of it has been shared with me.
+it is my research, much of it has been shared with me.

 DISCLAIMER: This is my speculative data.
 I've